Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Anim owner is now set for warhead AnimList/SplashList anims and Play Anim at Waypoint trigger animations.
 - Allow use of `Foundation=0x0` on TerrainTypes without crashing for similar results as for buildings.
 - Projectiles now remember the house of the firer even if the firer is destroyed before the projectile detonates.
 Does not currently apply to some Ares-introduced Warhead effects like EMP.
+- Translucent SHPs are now drawn using a more precise (has no green tint in particular) and performant algorithm.
+  - Currently only applies to Compression 3 SHPs.

 ## Animations